I feel awful about my previous sex life, but am worried if it's really okay for me to change.

 You also don't have to worry about vaginas somehow becoming "loose" with sexual activity of any quantity.
 The vagina is a muscle: it doesn't lose tone in using it.
-It also is a closed canal when we aren't putting something inside of it, and it's "looseness" and "tightness" primarily changes just based on how aroused and relaxed a woman is.
+It also is a closed canal when we aren't putting something inside of it, and it's "looseness" and "tightness" primarily changes just based on how aroused and relaxed a person is.
 Often, super-tightness is because we are nervous or fearful or not at all aroused.
 If we get aroused, our vaginal openings and canals loosen, and then when whatever sex is finished, or our arousal passes, it goes right back to where it was before.
-Childbirth rarely causes permanent changes to women's vaginas: if an infants head and body can't usually make a permanent change, expecting a penis or hands to is...well, expecting way more of a penis or hands than either are capable of.
+Childbirth rarely causes permanent changes to vaginas: if an infants head and body can't usually make a permanent change, expecting a penis or hands to is...well, expecting way more of a penis or hands than either are capable of.

 I do want to ask you to give yourself a break.
 Seriously.

 You've tried having a generous handful of casual sex partners, and you found out that that's not your thing.
 REALLY not your thing.